 - For any amount of time if the National Weather Service has issued a heat advisory.

-With regard to dogs, it is a crime in Nevada to restrain a dog for more than ten (10) hours during a twenty-four (24) hour period.
+It is a crime in Nevada to restrain a dog for more than 10 hours during a 24-hour period.
 It is also illegal to restrain a dog by either:

-- is less than twelve (12) feet in length, or
+- is less than 12 feet in length, or

-- fails to allow the dog to move at least twelve (12) feet or,
+- fails to allow the dog to move at least 12 feet or,

-- with a person having custody or control of the dog, if the person is engaged in a temporary task or activity with the dog for not more than one (1) hour.
+- With a person having custody or control of the dog, if the person is engaged in a temporary task or activity with the dog for not more than 1 hour.

 Also, note that dog retailers, dealers, and operators are required to follow additional laws regarding dog handling that may differ from the above.2

-The punishment for unjustifiably maiming, mutilating, or killing any cat or any dog or any animal kept for companionship or pleasure (whether belonging to the defendant or not) depends on the defendant’s state of mind:
+The punishment for unjustifiably maiming, mutilating, or killing any cat or any dog or any animal kept for companionship or pleasure (whether belonging to you or not) depends on your state of mind:

-- If the act is committed in order to threaten, intimidate, or terrorize another person, it is a category C felony in Nevada carrying one to five (1 – 5) years in prison and up to $10,000 in fines.
+- If the act is committed in order to threaten, intimidate, or terrorize another person, it is a category C felony, carrying 1 to 5 years in prison and up to $10,000 in fines.

-- If the act is committed willfully and maliciously, it is a category D felony carrying one to four (1 – 4) years in prison and up to $5,000 in fines.
+- If the act is committed willfully and maliciously, it is a category D felony, carrying 1 to 4 years in prison and up to $5,000 in fines.

-Otherwise, the punishment for a first-time offense is a misdemeanor, and the penalties get harsher with each successive offense within a seven (7)-year period.
-And depending on the circumstances the defendant may be ordered to surrender ownership or possession of the allegedly mistreated animal:
+Otherwise, the punishment for a first-time offense is a misdemeanor, and the penalties get harsher with each successive offense within a seven-year period, as the following table shows.

 When determining the punishment, the judge takes into account several factors including the condition of the animal.
 Predictably the sentence will probably be more severe if the animal died or sustained an injury.

-In Las Vegas, people convicted of mistreating animals may be prohibited from having pets for up to four years.
-And if the pet died, it is up to five years.3
+In Las Vegas specifically, people convicted of mistreating animals may be prohibited from having pets for up to four years.
+If the pet died, it is up to five years.3

 See our related article, Is animal abuse a felony in Nevada?

-Bestiality (NRS 201.455) occurs when a person intentionally performs sex acts on a non-human animal, helps another person perform those sex acts, or photographs those sex acts.
+Bestiality (NRS 201.455) is intentionally performing sex acts on a non-human animal, helping another person perform those sex acts, or photographing those sex acts.

 Nevada child pornography laws make it a felony to depict children engaging in sexual acts with animals.